Zhouc02/SpaMEDM/pth/README.md

-This folder save the training weights
+This folder stores the model weights